aamir21198/Session-Based-Product-Recommendations/README.md

 ## Run instructions
 1. Preprocess data for RetailRocket
-   a.
-Discard products with less than 6 occurrences
+   1. Discard products with less than 6 occurrences
-   b.
-Discard sessions with less than 3 products
+   2. Discard sessions with less than 3 products
-   c.
-Divide user-activity into sessions based on a 30-minute threshold of inactivity
+   3. Divide user-activity into sessions based on a 30-minute threshold of inactivity
-   d.
-Split data into 5 slices of training and testing sets for each 5-month period.
+   4. Split data into 5 slices of training and testing sets for each 5-month period.
+   5. For each slice:
-   e.
-For each slice, Train data has 25 days and Test data has 2 days
+      1. Train data - 25 days
+      2. Test data - 2 days
-   f.
-Use Session-parallel mini-batches to capture how sessions evolves
+   6. Use Session-parallel mini-batches to capture how sessions evolves

 ```sh
 python run_preprocessing.py conf/preprocess/session_based/window/retailrocket.yml